MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 > - Homogeneous elements: All elements in an array are the same type.
 > - Performance: Because they are a contiguous block of memory, (meaning the elements of the array are stored next to each other in memory) arrays usually offer better performance in terms of memory and speed for simple data storage and retrieval tasks.
 > - Syntax: Arrays have a different syntax compared to collections.
 For example, declaring an array of integers: `int[] arr = new int[5];`
-> - Utilities: Java arrays do not come with built-in methods for manipulation *like adding or remobing elements).
-You'd usually have to implement these manually or use the `System.arraycopy()` method or `Arrays` utitlity class for some operations.
+> - Utilities: Java arrays do not come with built-in methods for manipulation (like adding or removing elements).
+You'd usually have to implement these manually or use the `System.arraycopy()` method or `Arrays` utility class for some operations.
-> - Primitives support: Java arrays can store primitives (int, char, boolean etc), which makes them more memory-efficient for such types compared to collections that store objects.
+> - Primitives support: Java arrays can store primitives (int, char, boolean etc.), which makes them more memory-efficient for such types compared to collections that store objects.
 > - Null handling: Arrays can store null elements.
 >
 >